MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/managing-pull-requests.md

 ## Branch Merge Process

-The staging branch is the only branch that should ever be merged into live.
+The `staging` branch is the only branch that is merged into `live`.
 Merges from short-lived (working) branches should be squashed.

 | *Merge from/to*  | *release-branch* | *staging*        | *live*      |